 9. Eliminate Grammar and Spelling Errors

-Such mistakes can make your copy appear unprofessional.
-Proofread thoroughly and use grammar-checking tools.
-Adjust the language to suit your audience’s preferences.
+Spelling mistakes can make your copy appear unprofessional.
+Proofread thoroughly and use grammar-checking tools, adjust the language to suit your audience’s needs and preferences.

 10. Don’t Neglect Editing and Proofreading